YachiFou/YachiFou/README.md

 ---

 𐙚.
-Fav ship: Hernarich(🔥), Rickrich (FredRich), Luchinor, TonTon, Antodrew(🎀), Florimatt, JackNaib.
+Fav ship: Hernarich(🔥), Luchinor, TonTon, Florimatt.
 Obikaka,Kakuhida, NaruHina, MinaShina.
 Sakuhina

 I don't dislike any particular couple, and I'd be happy to sit with your favorite couple (if you're respectful and polite).